OpenHD/u-boot/tools/binman/entries.rst

 from the FMAP by using the offset information.
 This convention does not seem to be documented, but is used in Chromium OS.

-To mark an area as preserved, use the normal 'preserved' flag in the entry.
-This will result in the corresponding FMAP area having the FMAP_AREA_PRESERVE flag.
-This flag does not automatically propagate down to child entries.

 CBFS entries appear as a single entry, i.e. the sub-entries are ignored.

-.. _etype_gbb:

 Entry: gbb: An entry which contains a Chromium OS Google Binary Block
 ---------------------------------------------------------------------